skip to Main Content

 Secure living-wage employment is perhaps the single most important determinant of economic stability.
 If a household has an adequate annual income, its members will have access to more services, which contributes to a better quality of life.

-We’ve identified two primary areas in which additional support to obtain and maintain self-sustaining employment:
+We’ve identified several areas in which additional support to obtain and maintain self-sustaining employment:

-• Training and education to become a qualified employee
+• skills and education they need to be qualified employees,

 Our Plan